dishakamale/robotics/content/perception-projects/active-exploration/index.md

     name: Paper
     url: https://ieeexplore.ieee.org/abstract/document/10383606/
 ---

+An active exploration framework that optimizes target search under energy constraints given no prior information.
+We consider a robot with an incremental-resolution symbolic perception deployed in an environment with known geometry and unknown semantics.
+Casting this energy-constrained sequential decision-making problem as a flow maximization problem, we leverage tools from optimization and graph theory to efficiently plan online as the robot's knowledge about the semantics of the surroundings is updated.

 <!-- We consider the problem of autonomous exploration in search of targets while respecting a fixed energy budget.
 The robot is equipped with an incremental-resolution symbolic perception module wherein the perception of targets in the environment improves as the robot's distance from targets decreases.